Karachi Metropolitan Corporation

-Karachi Metropolitan Corporation (بلدیہَِ عظمیٰ کراچی) is a public corporation and governing body to provide municipal services in most of Karachi, the largest city of Pakistan.
+Karachi Metropolitan Corporation (بلدیہَِ عظمیٰ کراچی) is a public corporation and governing body to provide municipal services in most of Karachi, the capital of Sindh.

 History

-1852
+1846

 Karachi Conservancy Board was established to control cholera epidemics in Karachi during British rule in 1846.
 The board was upgraded into the Municipal Commission in 1852.

 1853

 In 1853 the Municipal Commission was turned into Karachi Municipal Committee.
 The foundation stone of the Karachi Municipal Corporation Building was laid on Bandar Road in 1927.

 1933

 In 1933 the Karachi Municipal Committee was upgraded to the Karachi Municipal Corporation by the Karachi Municipal Act.

 1976

 The Karachi Municipal Corporation was turned into the Karachi Metropolitan Corporation in 1976.

 1987

 Zonal Municipal Committees were established in 1987.
 The zonal committees were merged again into the Karachi Metropolitan Corporation.
 Five district municipal corporations were established in 1987.

 2000

 The Karachi Metropolitan Corporation was abolished in 2000 and five district municipal corporations were merged into City District Karachi.
 The City District Karachi was divided into 18 town and 178 union councils.